Correlation inference attacks against machine learning models: Attribute inference attack: details and baselines

-\textbf{CSMIA (Mehnaz et al.)}~\cite{mehnaz2022} For each sub-interval, we sample a value $x_1^g$ uniformly at random in the $g$-th sub-interval, then retrieve $\hat{y}^g=\mathcal{M}^T(x_1^g, x_2, \ldots, x_{n-1})$.
-We then follow the steps of Mehnaz et al.~\cite{mehnaz2022}: (1) if $\hat{y}^g=y$ for only one value of $g$, the approach returns $x_1^g$, (2) if $\hat{y}^g=y$ for more than one value of $g$, the approach returns $x_1^g$ on which the model is the most confident, and (3) if $\hat{y}^g \neq y$ for all values of $g$, the approach returns $x_1^g$ on which the model is the least confident.
+\item \textbf{CSMIA (Mehnaz et al.~\cite{mehnaz2022your})} The attack sets the sensitive attribute value of the partial record to each possible value (here, one of $G$ bins) and retrieves the model prediction $\hat{y}^g=\mathcal{M}_T(x_1^g, x_2, \ldots, x_{n-1}), g=1, \ldots, G$.
+Note that we represent a bin using a uniform sample in the bin $x_1^g$.
+Then, the attack distinguishes three cases: (1) if $\hat{y}^g=y$ for only one value of $g$, the approach returns $x_1^g$, (2) if $\hat{y}^g=y$ for more than one value of $g$, the approach returns $x_1^g$ on which the model is the most confident, and (3) if $\hat{y}^g \neq y$ for all values of $g$, the approach returns $x_1^g$ on which the model is the least confident.